nodef/extra-tunnel/README.md

 # CHANNEL: channel to register/subscribe
 # KEY: key for registering server
 # TOKEN: token for subscribing client
-# PING: ping period to Proxy
+# PING: ping period to Proxy in ms
 # KEYS: JSON object with keys of channels
 # KEYS_CH1: key for channel /ch1
 # KEYS_CH1_CH2: key for channel /ch1/ch2